Information sharing instruments

 Information Matching Agreements (IMAs)

-For example, Ministry of Social Development’s StudyLink compares lists of students enrolled at educational institutions with student allowances and loans to confirm their entitlement.
+Examples of an already existing IMA, Ministry of Social Development’s StudyLink compares lists of students enrolled at educational institutions with student allowances and loans to confirm their entitlement.

 Another example is the Electoral Commission, which matches the list of people obtaining a driver licence with the electoral roll to identify people who are eligible to vote but haven’t enrolled to invite them to enrol or update their details.